ikpil/Box2D.NET/README.md

 ## 🛠️ Integration

-There are a few ways to integrate [Box2D.NET](https://github.com/ikpil/Box2D.NET/tree/main/src/Box2D.NET) and [Box2D.NET.Memory](https://github.com/ikpil/Box2D.NET/tree/main/src/Box2D.NET.Memory) into your project.
+- There are a few ways to integrate [Box2D.NET](https://github.com/ikpil/Box2D.NET/tree/main/src/Box2D.NET) into your project.
-Source integration is the most popular and most flexible.
+- Source integration is the most popular and most flexible.
 Additionally, NuGet installation will also be supported in the future.

 ## 📚 Documentation & Links